-My research interests are in the areas of Political Economy and Industrial Organization.
-For a description of my job market paper and other work please read my research statement.
+My research interests are in the areas of Industrial Organization and Political Economy.
 For a list of my publications and work in progress, please visit my research website.

-You can get in touch with me by email at firstname.lastname@example.org.
+You can get in touch with me by email here.

 Summary of my research

 In my job market paper "Messaging the Bases: Tailoring of Political Ads to Audiences", I theoretically and empirically examine how politicians strategically vary ad content and placement to mobilize their base and demobilize the opposing one.
 Politicians can emphasize policy positions via policy ads, highlight their positive valence (non-policy) attributes via positive ads, or attack the opponent via negative ads.
 In turn, ads affect voters' choice of candidate and decision whether to abstain due to alienation or indifference.
 I characterize theoretically how the optimal composition of ads varies with audience demographics and candidate characteristics.
 I then use the texts of different ads in states with competitive gubernatorial or presidential contests in 2008 and 2012 to identify the types of ads used on different tv shows.
 I combine these data with viewer demographic and polling data to uncover empirical findings consistent with the theory (e.g., opposing candidates target different (and more polarized) audiences with policy ads, positive valence ads are mostly targeted to a candidate’s alienated base).